cosql/email_service_demo/README.md

 * Users have to first log in using email address, (gmail can be used as login credential).
-* The top 10 most recent emails are shown on the homepage after login, memcache is used as a lookaside cache to cache these recent emails for each user.
+* The most recent emails (up to 10) are shown on the homepage after login, memcache is used as a lookaside cache to cache these recent emails for each user.
 * Users can search emails by their subjects. (only exact match is supported due to the limitation of appengine ndb api)
 * Users can click 'compose' to write a new email to send or save for later use.
-* And users can use 'mail box' link to retrieve all the historical emails, and are able to delete a selected email at a time.
+* And users can use 'outbox' link to retrieve all the historical emails, and are able to delete a selected email at a time.
 * Finally, users can also use 'drafts' link to see all the unsent emails and then edit/send one of them.